whoisYoges/v2nv/README.md

 # Installation of VIM Plugins

 # Adding VIM-plug
-The first thing I do is install vim-plug from junegunn that has makes a lot of vim-based plugins.
+The first thing I do is install vim-plug that has a lot of vim-based plugins.
 Here is the repository that I am using for this: https://github.com/YogeshLamichhane/vim-plug

 # Installation
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \